naumanxds/Test_Challenge/README.md

  - Postgres Sql installed
  - Rabbitmq installed.
  - composer installed
- - Make sure that in your system these ports are not used by anyother applicaton in order to avoid conflict `8000` `8001`
+ - Make sure that in your system these ports are not used by any other application in order to avoid conflict `8000` `8001`

 ### 1.3 Installation Steps